98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

     json_config_file.add_property("city", JSONPropertyString.new(), false)

     # Add a dependency relationship, with 'street' as the main property and
-    # 'city' as the dependant property
+    # 'city' as the dependent property
     json_config_file.add_dependency("street", "city")
     # Add a dependency relationship, with 'city' as the main property and
-    # 'street' as the dependant property
+    # 'street' as the dependent property
     json_config_file.add_dependency("city", "street")

     # Validate input